Mount Minsi Rock Climbing

 Choose your route carefully.
 The "classics" are clean and solid because they are climbed.
 Some routes don't get much traffic and may be loose and dirty.

-The guidebook Climbing Guide to the Delaware Water Gap by Michael Steele is long out of print, but available used at amazon.com
+The guidebook Climbing Guide to the Delaware Water Gap by Michael Steele is long out of print, but available used at amazon.com and elsewhere.

 Rock Climbing New Jersey (the FalconGuide) also has good route information.